jwasala/fashion-mnist-msid/README.md

 This repository presents a machine learning solution for classifying Fashion MNIST dataset.

 Fashion MNIST dataset contains 70,000 examples of 28x28 grayscale images of garment, each labelled with one of the ten categories.
-Examples have been split into two groups, test set with 10,000 elements and training set with 60,000 elements.
+Examples have been split into two groups, 1) test set with 10,000 elements, 2) training set with 60,000 elements.

 A target algorithm would predict labels of images in test set, after training with labeled training set.
 Quality of an